MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-migrate-ssis.md

 # ms.custom: ""

 ---
-# Extract, Transform and Load data with SQL Server Integration Services (SSIS)
+# Extract, transform, and load data for SQL Server on Linux with SSIS

 This topic introduces [Microsoft SQL Server Integration Services (SSIS)](https://msdn.microsoft.com/library/ms141026.aspx) which is a platform for building high performance data integration solutions, including extraction, transformation, and load (ETL) packages for data warehousing and includes:
 - graphical tools and wizards for building and debugging packages